A Gallium rendering context encapsulates the state which effects 3D rendering such as blend state, depth/stencil state, texture samplers, etc.

 query to complete before deciding whether to render.

 mode is PIPE_RENDER_COND_NO_WAIT and the query has not yet

 completed, the drawing command will be executed normally.
 If the query

 has completed, drawing will be predicated on the outcome of the query.

 mode is PIPE_RENDER_COND_BY_REGION_WAIT or

 PIPE_RENDER_COND_BY_REGION_NO_WAIT rendering will be predicated as above

 for the non-REGION modes but in the case that an occlusion query returns

-a non-zero result, regions which were occluded may be ommitted by subsequent
+a non-zero result, regions which were occluded may be omitted by subsequent

 drawing commands.
 This can result in better performance with some GPUs.